"

 Karen Piette, MHS, CMA

-Health Educators draw on various sciences (physical, medical, psychological, environmental and biological) to promote health and prevent disease and disability.
-Health Educators often focus on health program planning and education-driven activities that promote behavior change and disease prevention.
+Health educators draw on various sciences (physical, medical, psychological, environmental, and biological) to promote health and prevent disease and disability.
+They often focus on health program planning and education-driven activities that encourage behavior change and disease prevention.

-Health educators work in a variety of settings and assist in the development and management of health education programming.
-They have the opportunity to work in schools, colleges and university campuses, individual organizations, community organizations, and healthcare settings.
+Health educators work in a variety of settings and assist in the development and management of health education programs.
+They may work in schools, colleges, university campuses, organizations, community groups, and healthcare settings.

-Health educators may have many roles within the community.
-For example, in schools a health educator’s focus may be on the implementation of health programs by writing funding proposals, developing health program materials, and coordination, promotion and evaluation of their developed programs.
-At the college/university level, health educators may address issues relating to disease prevention, sexual health, and substance use prevention.
-Health educators may also work in healthcare settings educating patients on self care and behavior change (ie. smoking cessation and diabetes programs).
-Behavior change can be challenging for patients.
-Health educators help to implement and maintain the desired change to stop smoking or lose weight, for example.
+The roles of health educators within the community are diverse.
+For example, in schools, a health educator may focus on implementing health programs, which includes writing funding proposals, developing educational materials, and coordinating, promoting, and evaluating the programs.
+In college or university settings, health educators may address issues related to disease prevention, sexual health, and substance use prevention.
+Health educators also work in healthcare settings, educating patients on self-care and behavior change (e.g., smoking cessation and diabetes management).
+Behavior change can be challenging for patients, and health educators help implement and maintain changes such as quitting smoking or losing weight.

-It is important to point out that health educators may work with statistics when conducting CHA’s, writing proposals or working within college settings.
-This is where a four-year degree may be beneficial.
+It is important to note that health educators often work with statistical data when conducting CHAs, writing proposals, or working in college settings.
+In such cases, a four-year degree can be particularly beneficial.

-A similar career to the Health Educator is the Community Health Worker. community health workers (CHW) are public health workers who are trusted members or have a good understanding of the community served.
-These individuals act as a liaison between the community and both health and social services.
-They facilitate access to services with a goal of improvement in quality and cultural competence of delivery.
+A similar role to that of a health educator is the community health worker (CHW).
+Community health workers are trusted members of the communities they serve or have a deep understanding of those communities.
+They act as liaisons between the community and health and social services, facilitating access to services with the goal of improving service quality and cultural competence.

 Health Educator Academic Requirements and Qualifications

-Health educators can work in the field with an associates degree.
-The associate’s degree is usually in a health-related field such as health science, healthcare administration, healthcare management or health and human services.
+Health educators can enter the field with an associate degree, typically in a health-related field such as health science, healthcare administration, healthcare management, or health and human services.

-While licensure is not required, employers may ask for a national board certification such as the Certified Health Education Specialist (CHES) offered by the National Commission of Health Education Credentialing.
-This certification does require graduating from a bachelor’s, master’s or doctoral program and requires continuing education credits to maintain the credential.
+While licensure is not mandatory, employers may seek candidates with national board certification, such as the certified health education specialist (CHES), offered by the National Commission for Health Education Credentialing.
+This certification requires graduation from a bachelor’s, master’s, or doctoral program, and candidates must earn continuing education credits to maintain the credential.

-Bachelor programs that are excellent for a career as a health educator include Public Health, Health Sciences, Healthcare Administration or Healthcare Management.
-These degrees are offered throughout the country at some community colleges and four-year colleges and universities.
+Bachelor’s degree programs that are excellent for a career as a health educator include public health, health sciences, healthcare administration, or healthcare management.
+These programs are available at community colleges as well as four-year colleges and universities across the country.

 Health Educator Career Pathway

-The pathway into health education can occur in a variety of ways.
-Some health educators start as practitioners.
-A registered nurse may start his or her career in the hospital setting performing clinical duties and then transition into the health educator role.
-This may take additional education or it may not depending on qualifications.
+The pathway into health education can vary depending on an individual’s background and experience.
+Some health educators begin their careers as practitioners.
+For example, a registered nurse may start by performing clinical duties in a hospital setting and later transition into a health educator role.
+This transition may require additional education depending on the individual’s qualifications.

 definition